leoedin/MBGmusicSync/readme.md

 The main change I am working on is modifying the Google Music API to use OAuth.

+The GPM client I am using is here https://github.com/mitchhymel/GooglePlayMusicAPI

 References
 ----------------------------------
 For most of this project so far, I am building off of leoedins work on [MBGmusicSync](https://github.com/leoedin/MBGmusicSync)